-Selected Annual Information
+Selected Qurterly Information

-The following selected financial data with respect to the Company's financial condition and results of operations has been derived from the audited consolidated financial statements for the years ended April 30, 2023, 2022 and 2021 as applicable.
+The following selected financial data with respect to the Company's financial condition and results of operations has been derived from the unaudited condensed interim consolidated financial statements for the three months ended July 31, 2023 and January 31, 2023 and from the audited consolidated financial statements for the years ended April 30, 2023 and 2022 as applicable.
 The selected financial data should be read in conjunction with those financial statements and the notes thereto.